iTwin/itwinjs-core/docs/presentation/Hierarchies/index.md

 #### Branch Content Attributes

-Branch content attributes define **result of the rule** if it does get used after evaluating [placement attributes](#placement-attributes).
-The primary branch content attribute is `specifications`, which defines what content is going to be created.
-There are 4 types of specifications:
+Branch content attributes define what nodes are returned if the rule does get used after evaluating [placement attributes](#placement-attributes).
+The most important branch content attribute is `specifications`, which is an array of 4 possible types of specifications:

 - [Instance nodes of specific classes](./InstanceNodesOfSpecificClasses.md) specification returns nodes for instances of given ECClass(-es) without attempting to join them to the parent node using some relationship or attribute.
 This is mostly useful when specifying root nodes.
 - [Related instance nodes](./RelatedInstanceNodes.md) specification returns nodes for instances that are related to the parent instance node through given ECRelationship.
 This is the most commonly used specification to create child nodes.